notque/netflow-api/docs/users/index.md

-# Documentation for Hermes users
+# Documentation for netflow-api users

-Hermes is an audit trail service for OpenStack.
-If auditing is enabled and Hermes is deployed to OpenStack, per tenant audit events are available as an API to users, as well as an optional Dashboard component.
+netflow-api is an audit trail service for OpenStack.
+If auditing is enabled and netflow-api is deployed to OpenStack, per tenant audit events are available as an API to users, as well as an optional Dashboard component.

-A Hermes event is a JSON record containing the details of a given OpenStack event.
+A netflow-api event is a JSON record containing the details of a given OpenStack event.
 The event log contains information about actions taken within your OpenStack tenant or domain, such as who made the request, what the request was, and when the request occurred.